PNC Investments Brokerage Accounts FAQs

 The time it takes to transfer an account from another financial institution to PNC Investments varies depending on the delivering firm.

-Is there a transfer fee?
+Is there an account transfer fee?

-Fees associated with an account transfer are common and would be charged by the delivering firm.
+When transferring an account to PNC Investments, fees associated with an account transfer are common and would be charged by the delivering firm.
 Check with your current financial institution.

 What is a Required Minimum Distribution (RMD)?